Trump campaign committees spent $1.1 million at Trump properties in the last days of his losing campaign

 Neither the Trump campaign nor the Trump Organization responded to requests for comment Friday.

-Trump visited his own properties nine times in the last weeks of his campaign: He held fundraisers at his golf clubs in Bedminster, N.J., and Doral, Fla., announced endorsements at his hotel in Las Vegas, and spent nights at the Las Vegas and Doral properties, as well as his Mar-a-Lago Club in Palm Beach, Fla., between campaign stops.
+Trump visited his own properties nine times in the last weeks of his campaign: He held fundraisers at his golf clubs in Bedminster, N.J., and Doral, Fla.; announced endorsements at his hotel in Las Vegas; and spent nights at the Las Vegas and Doral properties, as well as his Mar-a-Lago Club in Palm Beach, Fla., between campaign stops.

 Those trips were the final stops in a long series of trips that allowed Trump to convert campaign donations into revenue for his own company — which has struggled with empty rooms, lost customers and declining revenue at some properties since he took office.
 Trump’s first 2020 fundraiser, held back in June 2017, was at his hotel in Washington.

-After that, Trump visited his own properties 37 more times for events tied to his own campaign, the RNC, or Super PACs that supported him, according to a Washington Post count.
-At these events, he could play a dual role: both candidate, and caterer, using his campaign funds to pay his business for his stay.
+After that, Trump visited his own properties 37 more times for events tied to his own campaign, the RNC or super PACs that supported him, according to a Washington Post count.
+At these events, he could play a dual role: both candidate and caterer, using his campaign funds to pay his business for his stay.
 Campaign-law experts say these payments likely do not violate the law, as long as Trump’s business doesn’t overcharge his campaign.

 At the same time, Trump put none of his own money into his 2020 campaign, after investing millions in his successful run in 2016.